LF2L/lf2l.github.io/collections/_green-fablab/en/stages.md

 # Green Fablab Application process

-Projects at LF2L are on extreme relation with innovation topics and European priorities.
+Projects at LF2L are on extreme relation with innovation topics and societal priorities.
 3D printing and plastic recycling areas represent one of the fastest growing scientific and industrial fields and the open source hardware movement (particularly RepRap 3-D printers) is exploding.
-That said we are always looking for highly-motivated excellent students that share our research interests.
+We are always looking for highly-motivated excellent students that share our research interests.
 Ideal applicants have a history and a portfolio already built up in the areas of our research or closely related areas.

 Therefore, competitive graduate students need to be in the top 10% in grades.
-Also, writing and argumentation skills in english is a major requirement (TOEFL scores >100, IELTS scores >7.5).
+Also, writing and argumentation skills in english is a key requirement (TOEFL scores >100, IELTS scores >7.5).

 ## Potential Graduate & Undergraduate Students